-Testing the partner moderation hypothesis.
-To test the Partner Moderation Hypothesis we performed mixed-model analyses, predicting each memory criterion from the actor effect (own vs. partner transgressions), Time 2 trust, and the Trust × Actor interaction, in addition to controlling for initial diary reports of the corresponding criterion.
-The Trust × Actor interaction was significant for recalled number of transgressions and for recalled victim forgiveness ($\beta s = .25$ and .24, both ps < .03): As hypothesized, for recalled number of transgressions than for own transgressions (see Table 4, statistics under Own Transgressions vs. Partner Transgressions).
-Also as hypothesized, for recalled victim forgiveness, trust-inspired biased memory was stronger for which the partner was the forgiver) than for partner transgressions (for which the self was the forgiver).
+Testing the Partner Moderation Hypothesis.
+To test the Partner Moderation Hypothesis we performed mixed-model analyses, predicting each memory criterion from the actor effect (own vs. partner transgressions), Time 2 trust, and the Trust \times Actor interaction, in addition to controlling for initial diary reports of the corresponding criterion.
+The Trust \times Actor interaction was significant for recalled number of transgressions and for recalled victim forgiveness ($\beta s = .25$ and .24, both ps < .03): As hypothesized, for recalled number of transgressions, trust-inspired biased memory was stronger for partner transgressions than for own transgressions (see Table 4, statistics under Own Transgressions vs. Partner Transgressions).
+Also as hypothesized, for recalled victim forgiveness, trust-inspired biased memory was stronger for own transgressions (for which the partner was the forgiver) than for partner transgressions (for which the self was the forgiver).

-Testing the unique variance hypothesis.
+Testing the Unique Variance Hypothesis.
 To explore whether the findings in support of the Trust Hypothesis might be attributable to any of several variables with which trust or recollections might be associated, we replicated the seven analyses from Table 4 for which we observed significant or marginal trust effects, predicting recollections from trust, initial diary ratings of each criterion, and, in turn, Time 2 commitment, Time 1 satisfaction, Time 1 self-esteem, Time 1 dispositional forgiveness, Time 1 attachment anxiety and avoidance, and Time 1 self-deception and impression management.
 In each analysis, we entered trust, the corresponding initial report, and the potential confound simultaneously.
 To allow for quantitative summary of our findings, we reverse-scored memory criteria and their corresponding initial reports as appropriate so that positive coefficients reflect stronger positive memory bias.
 Results are presented in Table 3 (see rows labeled Study 3).
-Across the full complement of confound analyses, the coefficient for trust remained significant or marginal in the predicted direction in 35 of 42 analyses (average $\beta = .26$); coefficients for the potential confounds typically were nonsignificant (average $\beta = -.01$; only four of 56 coefficients were significant or marginal in the expected direction, and 4 coefficients were significant or marginal in the opposite direction).
+Across the full complement of confound analyses, the coefficient for trust remained significant or marginal in the predicted direction in 35 of 42 analyses (average $\beta = .26$); coefficients for the potential confounds typically were nonsignificant (average β = -.01; only four of 56 coefficients were significant or marginal in the expected direction, and 4 coefficients were significant or marginal in the opposite direction).
 Thus, trust accounted for unique variance in biased memory beyond variance attributable to any of these potential confounds.

-To explore whether the findings in support of the Partner Moderation Hypothesis might be attributable to commitment, satisfaction, self-esteem, dispositional forgiveness, attachment orientations, or socially desirable response tendencies, we replicated the two mixed-model analyses for which we observed significant Trust × Actor interactions controlling, in turn, for each potential confound variable and the potential Confound × Actor interaction.
-In each analysis, we entered the Trust × Actor interaction and the potential Confound × Actor interaction simultaneously.
-Results are presented in Table 5 (see rows labeled Study 3).
-The Trust × T5 Actor interaction remained significant or marginal in 10 of 12 analyses (average $\beta = .24$); none of the 16 potential Confound × Actor interaction coefficients was significant (average $\beta = -.01$).
+To explore whether the findings in support of the Partner Moderation Hypothesis might be attributable to commitment, satisfaction, self-esteem, dispositional forgiveness, attachment orientations, or socially desirable response tendencies, we replicated the two mixed-model analyses for which we observed significant Trust \times Actor interactions controlling, in turn, for each potential confound variable